Overview

 Implementing Partner? | Maybe: This would require an additional fee schedule for the agency, and is only a good fit if the agency is focused on empowering the local Church to meet the needs of the families and children they serve.
 Implementing Partners are defined as having an established or growing network of churches and community partners, with an emphasis on Church empowerment to serve families and children in crisis. | |

 Church? | No: Since Requesting Agencies enter the needs that churches respond directly to, this would result in agencies meeting their own needs without the involvement of the Church.
-If agency leaders or workers wish to help meet and respond to requests, they can do so as a Church Leader/Responder or as a Community Responder. | |
+If Agency Leaders or workers wish to help meet and respond to requests, they can do so as a Church Leader/Responder or as a Community Responder. | |

 Community Champion/Responder? | Yes: This is the ideal perspective for an agency leader to have if they are not connected to a local church that is using CarePortal but still wish to help meet needs in the community.
 Their responses will be sent directly to Connecting Churches near the family to empower those churches to serve the families and kids in crisis. | |